 Imagine being engaged to marriage.
 The bride to be receives a personal message from an angel that she will be with a male child as a

 fulfillment of the Davidic Covenant – who would believe her angelic message?
 A few months later, when the groom to be discovers his fiancé is

 pregnant, receives a personal angelic message to marry her and that the male child is a fulfillment of a miraculous sign God promised – who

 would believe his dream message?
 What would the engaged couple think when they both share their personal divine messages with each other?
 And

 what would you think when strangers from the east locate you by an Old Testament prophecy so that they could visit – not you but your infant

 son and worship the birth of the King?

 Note that each parent receives two independent confirmations of the reality and truth of their personal revelation of their son, and in

 the process, discover that He fulfills, not just one, but three different Old Testament prophecies of the Messiah!

 Mary is told that Jesus fulfills God's promise of the King from the line of David who will reign forever.
 In the Davidic

-Covenant, some 900 years earlier, God made a promise to king David of a Son from his line that will be an everlasting King.
+Covenant, some 1000 years earlier, God made a promise to king David of a Son from his line that will be an everlasting King.